yhbyhb/CarND-Vehicle-Detection/writeup.md

 | hog_feat | True |
 | y_start_stop | [400, 690] |

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Feature normalization is performed and `sklearn.cross_validation.train_test_split()` is used for shuffling and train and test data split.
 99.07% test accuracy is acquired.
 5th cell of [jupyter notebook](./P5.ipynb) shows these process.

-## Sliding Window Search
+### Sliding Window Search

-### 1. Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I also leveraged function `find_cars()` from lesson.
 It extracts hog features whole image at once rather than each window.
-The codes are located in 7th cell of notebook.
+The codes are located in 7th cell of notebook. `find_car()` uses 64 x 64 window size for 1.0 scale.
+Different scale extends or reduces region of sliding window by dividing image size with scale value.

-At first I used two scales but it performed poorly so I increase number of scales.
-Using 4 scales of window size for searching vehicles was the optimal.
+At first I used two scales (1 and 2) but it performed poorly so I increase number of scales.
+Using 4 scales (1, 1.5, 1.75, 2) for searching vehicles was the optimal.
 75% of overlapped window is used.
 Here is an example.
 Each color represents different scale.

 ![alt text][detection]

-There are false positives.
-Below is its heatmap.
+But,there are false positives in image.
+So I made the heatmap for detected bounding boxes.
+High value means duplicated detections.

 ![alt text][heatmap]

-I used heatmap threshold (1) for removing false positive.
+Thresholding heatmap with value 1 is used for removing false positive.
 The codes are in 11th and 12th cells of jupyter notebook.

 ![alt text][heatmap_thres]

-### 2. Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I tested with given test images in `test_images/` until it works all of test images.
 The optimization techniques I used are adjusting window size, using multiple windows sizes (scales) and adjusting heatmap threshold.